 Once I have deqi, I slowly release the flesh with the other hand and as it springs back to normal I allow it to ride up the sides of the shaft of the needle which I’m keeping stationery so as to remain in contact with the point.

-In fat people, this means you must start with a longer needle, otherwise the flesh as it rises will eventually drag the needle's point away from the point.
+This means that in fat people you must start with a longer needle, otherwise the flesh as it rises will eventually drag the needle’s point away from the point.

-2/ Parallel to the rib either medially or laterally.
-Here you must insert needle from either further forward (if needling laterall) or further back (if needling medially).
+2/ Parallel to the rib either medially or laterally, but in this case you must insert the needle from either further forward (if needling laterally) or further back (if needling medially).
 This increases the difficulty of finding the point, I find.

 Local to the area, but frequently extends across the abdomen, or upwards or downwards, depending on the disharmony being treated.